jackhugh/php-framework/README.md

 ### Request

-Request contains all important information about the current request.
+Request contains all the important information about the current request.

 | Property            | Type     | Description                           |
 | ------------------- | -------- | ------------------------------------  |